3 myths and best practices for writing browse abandonment email subject lines that work

 3. Make the subject time sensitive

-Many marketers use the subject line to put pressure on their subscriber to take action.
-This is done by putting a time limit on the call to action.
+Many marketers use the subject line to create a sense of urgency and put pressure on their subscribers to take action.
+This is done by putting a time limit on the CTA.

-Unfortunately, emails with a time limit in their subject line received the lowest open rate of all — 27% below the average.
+Unfortunately, emails with a time limit in their subject line received the lowest open rate of all — 27% below the average compared to other browse abandonment campaigns.

 For example, one customer used the subject line “Final notice….
 (4 hours left)” and received an open rate of less than 15%, If your subscriber feels pressured, odds are they’re going to say “forget it” and not open your email.

-If you’re struggling with browse abandonment emails, take inspiration from these these 20 successful subject lines:
+If you’re struggling with browse abandonment emails, take inspiration from these 20 successful subject lines:

 Simple yet effective